bioinformatics-ua/dicoogle-learning-pack/_docs/storage.md

      * @return the URI of the stored data
      * @throws IOException if an I/O error occurs
      */
-    public URI store(DicomInputStream inputStream, Object ... parameters) throws IOException;
+    public URI store(DicomInputStream inputStream, Object... parameters) throws IOException;

     /** Removes an element at the given URI.
+     *
+     * @param location the URI of the stored data
      */
     public void remove(URI location);

     /** Lists the elements at the given location in the storage's file tree.
-     * Unlike `StorageInterface#at`, this method is not recursive and
+     * Unlike {@link StorageInterface#at}, this method is not recursive and
      * can yield intermediate URIs representing other directories rather than
      * objects.
-     */
+     *
+     * Directories can be distinguished from regular files
+     * by the presence of a trailing forward slash in the URI.
+     *
+     * The provided scheme is not relevant at this point, but the developer
+     * must avoid calling this method with a path of a different scheme.
+     *
+     * @param location the base storage location to list
+     *
+     * @return a standard stream of URIs representing entries in the given base
+     * location
+     * @throws UnsupportedOperationException if this storage does not support
+     * listing directories
+     * @throws NoSuchFileException if the given location does not exist in the
+     * storage
+     * @throws NotDirectoryException if the given location does not refer to a
+     * listable entry (a directory)
-    public default Stream<URI> list(URI location) throws IOException { ... }
+     * @throws IOException if some other I/O error occurs */ public default Stream<URI> list(URI location) throws IOException { ... }
 }